sarmbruster/neo4j-tutorial/README.markdown

 If you want to run individual Koans (rather than all of them) then just type the specific Koan's target on the command line.
 For example to run Koan 5:

-   ant run.koan05

-and to run all of Koan 8 (which has many parts):

-   ant run.koan08
+   cd koan; ../gradlew -Dtest.single=Koan05 test

 If you'd prefer to use an IDE, you can of course just use your favourite development environment to run the Koans too.

 I want my IDE
 -------------

-If you'd like some help in setting up the Koans in your IDE, the Ant script contains a target called generate.eclipse.project.
-By issuing the command:
+If you'd like some help in setting up the Koans in your IDE, Gradle provides integration for Eclipse and InteliiJ Idea.
+For building Eclipse project files type:

-    ant generate.eclipse.project

-an Eclipse project will be created in the Koan directory.
-This can be opened easily with Eclipse or Intellij where you can run individual koans as JUnit tests as normal.
+    ./gradlew eclipse

+If you prefer Intellij use

+    ./gradlew idea

+The generated project file can be opened directly with your IDE.

 Where are my Koans?